-- 80. Mr Speaker, energy is key to the growth of all sectors of the economy but it remains expensive in the EAC region, with a regional average cost of US 15 cents at the grid, three times higher than US 5 cents in Ethiopia.
-However, efforts are underway to increase production and reduce the cost of energy through several initiatives, key among of them being the shared hydropower plants and interconnectors. - 81.
-Mr Speaker, in the power sector, implementation of projects under the Power Master Plan has continued with success.
-This has raised the region's installed capacity from 4,635 megawatts in 2015 to 4,893.3 megawatts in 2016, against a peak demand of 3,587.3 megawatts in 2016 for the interconnected system.
+80.Mr.Speaker, Energy is key to the growth of all sectors of the economy. but Energy in EAC region remains expensive with a regional average cost of 15US Cents at the grid three times higher than 5US cents in Ethiopia.However, efforts are underway to increase production and reduce the cost of energy through several initiatives, key among of them being the shared hydropower plants and interconnectors.

+- 81. Mr Speaker, in the Power Sector, implementation of projects under the Power Master Plan has continued with success.
+This has raised the region's installed capacity from 4,635MW in 2015 to 4,893.3MW in 2016 against a peak demand of 3,587.3MW in 2016 for the interconnected system.
 Various efforts are ongoing to increase access to modern energy services in the region.
-To this end, the EAC Secretariat, with funding from the Italian Government under the Africa-EU Energy Partnership, together with the African Union Commission, carried out a capacity building in smallholder hydro development by training 16 technicians from the EAC region in December 2016.
-The EAC Secretariat and other regional organisations, namely the Nile Equatorial Lakes Subsidiary Action Programme (NELSAP), Eastern Africa Power Pool (EAPP)

-and Energy for the Great Lakes (EGL), continue to monitor the implementation of inter-connection projects.

-- 82. Mr Speaker, in the petroleum sector, the Secretariat has made preparations for the 8th East African Petroleum Conference and Exhibition (EAPCE'17) in Bujumbura, Burundi, scheduled for June 7 to 9, 2017.
-The procurement process for consultancy services for oil products pipeline from Kigali to Bujumbura has also been finalised.
-At the same time, a feasibility study for a similar pipeline, Mbarara-Mwanza-Isaka-Dar es Salaam is to be undertaken.
-Implementation of the two studies, as well as starting preparations for the 9th East African Petroleum Conference 2019 (EAPCE'19), will be the two major activities under this energy sub-sector during the Financial Year 2017/2018. - 83.
-Mr Speaker, at its 11th Meeting, the Sectoral Council on Energy directed the EAC Secretariat to launch the Centre of Excellence for the East African Centre for Renewable Energy and Energy Efficiency (EACREEE) at Makerere University College of Engineering, Design, Art and Technology (CEDAT), as designated by the 33rd Meeting of the Council of Ministers.
-The overall objective of the centre is to contribute towards increased access to modern, affordable and reliable energy services, by creating an enabling environment for renewable energy and energy efficiency markets and investments.
-To ensure its regional outlook, EACREEE will be working closely with the already identified national focal institutions in the other Partner States.
-CEDAT has set up offices for the EACREEE Secretariat and since January 2017, a programme management expert provided by UNIDO has been manning the Secretariat in the absence of the Executive Director.
-The focus of EACREEE in Financial Year 2017/2018 will be to fully recruit staff for the centre, build capacity for the national focal institutions and mobilise resources to support implementation of the people-centred, high impact work programme. - 84.
-Mr Speaker, in the Financial Year 2017/2018, the EAC Secretariat will continue to implement the EAC Cross Border Electrification Policy.
-In this line, a survey to identify five new cross border centers will be conducted and feasibility studies to evaluate their respective costs commissioned.
+To this end, the EAC Secretariat, with funding from the Italian Government under the Africa-EU Energy Partnership together with the African Union Commission carried out a capacity building in smallholder hydro development by training 16 technicians from the EAC region in December 2016.
+The EAC Secretariat and other Regional Organizations namely the Nile Equatorial Lakes Subsidiary Action Programme (NELSAP), Eastern Africa Power Pool (EAPP) and Energy for the Great Lakes (EGL), continued to monitor the implementation of interconnection projects. - 82.
+Mr Speaker, in the petroleum sector, the Secretariat has made preparations for the 8th East African Petroleum Conference and Exhibition (EAPCE'17) in Bujumbura Burundi scheduled for June 7-9, 2017.
+Also, procurement process for consultancy services for oil products pipeline from Kigali to Bujumbura has been finalised.
+At the same a feasibility study for a similar pipeline, Mbarara-Mwanza-Isaka-Dar es Salaam is to be undertaken.
+Implementation of the two studies as well as starting preparations for the 9th East African Petroleum Conference 2019 (EAPCE'19) will be the two major activities under this energy sub sector during the financial year 2017/18. - 83.Mr.
+Speaker, at its 11th Meeting the Sectoral Council on Energy directed the EAC Secretariat to launch the Centre of Excellence for the East African Centre for Renewable Energy and Energy Efficiency (EACREEE) at Makerere University College of Engineering, Design, Art and Technology (CEDAT) as designated by the 33rd meeting of Council of Ministers.
+The Overall Objective of the Centre is to contribute towards increased access to modern, affordable and reliable energy services by creating an enabling environment for renewable energy and energy efficiency markets and investments.
+To ensure its regional outlook, EACREEE will be working closely with the already identified National Focal Institutions (NFIs) in the other Partner States.
+CEDAT has set up offices for the EACREEE Secretariat and since January 2017 UNIDO provided a Programme Management Expert who is manning the Secretariat in the absence of the Executive Director.
+The focus of EACREEE in FY 2017/18 will be to fully recruit staff for the Centre, build capacity for the National Focal Institutions and mobilize resources to support implementation of people centred high impact work programme.

+84. Mr Speaker, in the FY 2017/18, EAC Secretariat will continue to implement the EAC Cross Boarder Electrification Policy.
+In this line, a survey to identify 5 new cross border centers will be conducted and feasibility studies to evaluate their respective costs will be commissioned.